ooni/probe-cli/internal/tutorial/measurex/chapter08/README.md

-The `AllHTTPEndpointsForURL` function will recognize that we also have HTTPS lookups and, if the "h3" ALPN is present, will _also_ build HTTP/3 endpoints using "quic" as the `HTTPEndpoint.Network`.
+The `AllHTTPEndpointsForURL` function will recognize that we also have HTTPS lookups and, if the "h3" ALPN is present, will _also_ build HTTP/3 endpoints using "udp" as the `HTTPEndpoint.Network`.

 ```Go